JeDeergab/flask-app-id-0001abcd/README.md

-# I tried this on using the following but you can do however you want as long as you have Python3 or above and the OS is Debian base.

-## All I have used is Flask framework
+# What I use is the followings:

+1. Ubuntu Server
+2. Python3
+3. Flask

+### What this does is setup a proper flask web-server for me to practice on.
+I have learned about fetching HTML elements from a Flask API using JSON and have JavaScript do all the fetching.